London School of Economics and Political Science

-High Holborn can accommodate students in mostly single rooms and some in twin rooms with private toilet and shower facilities.
+High Holborn can accommodate students in standard single rooms with shared bathroom facilities.
 The hall is divided into flats, comprised of four or five bedrooms with a shared kitchen and bathroom.
 All single rooms have washbasins and there are extra bathroom facilities on each floor.

 Cleaning and bed linens:

 Is my housing included in the program fee?